-Grass Fed Butter is simply better.
-If you’ve tried grass fed butter, you know the taste is heads and shoulders above its commodity counterparts.
+Grass fed butter and cheese is simply better.
+If you’ve tried grass fed butter or cheese, you know the taste is heads and shoulders above its commodity counterparts.
 But taste aside, there are a lot of reasons to love this golden, spreadable delicacy!
 Our grass-fed butter comes from Cowbella Creamery, a seventh generation farm whose herd of cows graze the verdant pastures of upstate New York all summer long.
 Try some for yourself and see what the fuss is all about!

-Is grass fed butter better for you?
+Is grass fed butter better and cheese for you?
 The scientists say yes!
-Grass fed butter is higher in healthier unsaturated fats and Omega 3 fatty acids which contribute positively to heart, brain, eye, and lung health, and may reduce the risk of heart disease and certain cancers.
-Grass fed butter also contains lots of CLA (conjugated linoleic acid) which studies have shown to be useful in promoting fat loss, and have positive effects on cardiovascular disease, cancer, inflammation, and immune response.
+Grass fed dairy products are higher in healthier unsaturated fats and Omega 3 fatty acids which contribute positively to heart, brain, eye, and lung health, and may reduce the risk of heart disease and certain cancers.
+Grass fed butter and cheese also contains lots of CLA (conjugated linoleic acid) which studies have shown to be useful in promoting fat loss, and have positive effects on cardiovascular disease, cancer, inflammation, and immune response.

 What about taste and texture?
 There is no argument that grass fed butter and cheese has a more complex, nuanced, and rich flavor.
 The old adage ‘you are what you eat’ applies just as much to cows as it does to people, and these cows’ healthy, diverse diets result in more flavorful butter!
 Because grass fed butter is higher in unsaturated fat (which has a lower melting point than saturated fat) it is smoother, creamier, and melts in your mouth-ier than butter from cows on commodity diets of grain.